After weeks of testing I’ve found the 6 best oil-filled radiators you can buy for heat output, efficiency and value for money

 Design: This radiator is large, and heavy, weighing in at a whopping 17.52kg, although it immediately felt extremely solid and durable on unboxing.
 Unlike most of the oil filled radiators on the market, the De’Longhi Dragon 4 has an encased body rather than open fins, which gives it a much more contemporary appearance.
 And apparently, there’s science behind that design.
 The manufacturers refer to it as a ‘chimney design’ stating the special coil fins provide rapid hot air flow that quickly warms up a room for even and consistent heat distribution.

 Assembly: This was by far the easiest large oil filled radiator of the bunch to assemble because it only needs turning upside down so the wheels can be pulled out.
 No screwing required.
 However, at 17.52kg inverting it isn't for the faint-hearted.
-Turning it over on my own was a challenge and definitely more of a two-person job.
+Turning it over solo was a challenge and definitely more of a two-person job.

-Performance: Similar to the Pro Breeze 2500W, the De’Longhi Dragon 4 offers three temperature settings, 1000W, 1400W, and 2500W, and on its highest setting its powerful performance made short work of heating my 2m x 3m office, and likewise our draughty bedroom which measures 3.5m x 4.5m.
-Overall I would say this felt like the most powerful oil filled radiator I tested, so it would seem like that ‘chimney-style’ build really does work.
+Performance: Similar to the Pro Breeze 2500W, the De’Longhi Dragon 4 offers three temperature settings, 1000W, 1400W, and 2500W, and on its highest setting it's powerful performance made short work of heating our tester's 2m x 3m office, and likewise her draughty bedroom which measures 3.5m x 4.5m.

 Energy use: Like the Pro Breeze 2500W at the top of our round-up, at maximum heat output the De’Longhi Dragon 4 costs roughly 73p per hour to run at current energy prices.

-Overall: I couldn't fault the De’Longhi Dragon 4 on performance, its powerful 2500W heat output making short work of warming the largest and most draughty rooms in our home.
+Overall: Our tester couldn't fault the De’Longhi Dragon 4 on performance, its powerful 2500W heat output making short work of warming the largest and most draughty rooms in her home.
 However, it is large, heavy, and a significant investment, coming in at nearly twice the price of the Pro Breeze 2500W at full RRP.
-However, in its favour, it does feel very solidly built, and comes with a 10-year manufacturer warranty which could mean it represents the better longterm value if you can afford its initial investment.
+However, in its favour, it does feel very solidly built, and comes with a 10-year manufacturer warranty which could mean it represents the better long-term value if you can afford its initial investment.

 Best budget buy